lcorr8/wtm-js-crashcourse-project-A/lecture/week-04/homework.md

 :white_check_mark:add `app.set('view engine', 'pug')` in order to be able to set express to use pug views.

-connect http get requests for each route to display all  and individual model instances.
+:white_check_mark: connect http get requests for each route to display all  and individual model instances.

-create a post request to add entries in db
+:white_check_mark: create a post request to add entries in db

-create a put request to edit an entry in db
+:white_check_mark: create a put request to edit an entry in db

-create a delete request to delete instances in the db
+:white_check_mark: create a delete request to delete instances in the db

 --> read on url query params